 Q: What is required to submit a workshop proposal?

 A: To submit a proposal for a conference workshop session, you MUST provide the following information: (a) workshop Title; (b) workshop abstract (no abstracts over 300 words will be considered); (c) name, affiliation, email, and contact number for each workshop leader; and (d) a detailed program of activities for the workshop audience

 A: A film submission is altogether different from the film festival that takes place in conjunction with the annual conference.
 A film session submission consists of either: a) a viewing of an individual film, or b) a film panel where a moderated or group discussion of a film is conducted following the film screening with a maximum 5 designated commentators.

 Q: I am planning to submit a film session proposal – what information do I need to enter into the All Academic database?

 A: To submit a film session proposal, you MUST provide the following information through All-Academic: (a) a session title; (b) the title of the film to be screened; (c) name, affiliation, email, and contact number for the session organizer; and (d) name, affiliation, email, and contact number of the moderator and/or each designated commentators (if applicable).

 Q: What is a poster session?

-A: The poster session is a research where individual undergraduates or a group of undergraduates can display research and discuss findings.
+A: A poster can be submitted by an individual or a group of individuals to display research and discuss findings.
 Additionally, ASALH Branches can submit posters on their branch activities or on historic/important figure in their community.
 Submissions will be reviewed on the basis of the quality of research, significance of research, and clarity of presentation by a panel of academic scholars designated by the ASALH Academic Program Committee.
 For more information regarding poster sessions, please see the FAQs for Poster Sessions below.